Home

 The meanings of the emcc optimization flags (-O1, -O2

-etc.) are similar to gcc, clang, and other compilers, but also different because optimizing asm.js and WebAssembly includes some additional types of optimizations.
+etc.) are similar to gcc, clang, and other compilers, but also different because optimizing WebAssembly includes some additional types of optimizations.
 The mapping of the emcc levels to the LLVM bitcode optimization levels is documented in the reference.

 Compiling source files to object files works as you’d expect in a native build system that uses clang and LLVM.
 When linking object files to the final executable, Emscripten does additional optimizations as well depending on the optimization level: